|Five Mile Wall

 |Subject to the Bighorn Sheep restriction from January 30-April 1, according to Backcountry Rock Climbing in Southern Arizona|

-First of all, it's hard to say what area this rock belongs in.
+Five Mile Wall faces west and is visible from Oro Valley, but not from anywhere on the Mt.
+Lemmon Highway.
+It's hard to say what area this rock belongs in.
 It's in the Backcountry guide rather than Squeezing the Lemmon, and requires a relatively long hike.
 However, access is from the Mt.
 Lemmon Highway, so it seems to make sense in that sub-section.
-The wall is visible from Oro Valley.

 Five Mile Wall is so named because it is located approximately 5 miles from the summit of Mt.
 Lemmon.
 It offers high quality granite crack routes 2-4 pitches in length on good rock, in a spectacular location.
 You are unlikely to see other climbers due to the long hike.
 It's a good place to climb in summer as it's at a reasonably high elevation and faces primarily west.
 Great campsites are available near and directly on top of the cliff, although the nearest water is a least a half mile back in the Wilderness of Rocks, and possibly further depending on the season.
 Classics, according to the Backcountry Guide, include "Town Without Pity"*** and "Motor City."** Those are the only two routes I've done as of this writing, but there are several other very intriguing looking lines listed in the Backcountry guide.